universityofsussex-rc/Workshops/exercises/basic/Exercise3/README.md

 ## Extension Exercises

-These are extension exercises if you wish to spend more time learning the more advance features of the grid engine batch scheduler.
+These are extension exercises if you wish to spend more time learning the more advance features of the slurm batch scheduler.
 Support for these is not provided for you, and solutions will be self evident of reaching the requested result.

-Each of these tasks are completeable with the skills you have developed over these three exercies so far.
-However you may need to investivate more with `--help` and `man`.
+Each of these tasks are completable with the skills you have developed over these three exercises so far.
+However you may need to investigate more with `--help` and `man`.

 <ol>
 <li> Sequential Fibonacci Sequence </li>